Skip to content

 Not now, thanks Yes, definitely

-Jamie Boyd is managing the funds for this campaign.
+Jamie Boyd manages the funds for the campaign.
 The campaign is for a personal cause.

 , you're already on the team.